Fish Preserves in an Autoclave

 - 9% vinegar – 270 ml;

-Process the tomatoes through a meat grinder, grate or process the carrots, slice the onions into half-rings, and cut the pepper into strips.
-Mix the vegetables with the tomato juice obtained.
-Add the sprats, salt, pepper, sugar, and vinegar, and mix thoroughly.
-Distribute the mixture into clean jars, leaving a bit of space to the lids, and seal.
-Then begin the sterilization process.
+Grind the tomatoes in a meat grinder, grate the carrot or chop it in a processor, cut the onion into half rings, and the pepper into strips.
+Mix the chopped vegetables with the resulting tomato juice.
+Add the sprat to the mixture, as well as salt, pepper, sugar, and vinegar, and mix thoroughly.
+Pour the finished mixture into clean jars, leave a little space up to the lids, and seal.
+All that remains is to start the sterilization process.

-Recipe for Gobies in Tomato Sauce in an Autoclave
+Recipe for Gobies in Tomato in an Autoclave

-Another tasty and popular fish preserve in an autoclave is gobies in tomato sauce.
-For this, you need the following components:
+Another tasty and popular fish preserve in an autoclave at home is gobies in tomato.
+To prepare them, you need the following components:

 - gobies – 1 kg;